Bill Davis Racing: Truck No. 23 history

 Despite running a limited schedule, Benson finished 25th in points.
 He became the full-time driver in 2005, and had six top-fives en route to a tenth-place points finish.
-Benson went on to collect five wins during the 2006 season with additional backing from Exide Batteries and finished runner-up to Todd Bodine for the championship.
+Benson went on to collect five wins during the 2006 season with additional backing from Exide and finished runner-up to Todd Bodine for the championship.
 360 OTC sponsored the 23 for ten races during the 2007 season.
 Benson won four races and finished third in points.
 In 2008 Benson was considered a title favorite.
 Benson, crew chief Trip Bruce, and truck chief William (Billy) Hagerthey Jr. won five races that year and held off defending champion Ron Hornaday Jr. to win the 2008 NASCAR Craftsman Truck Series championship, the first ever NASCAR championship for BDR.
 Before winning the championship, it was announced that Benson would not return in 2009.
 Both Benson and Trip Bruce have since been named to the No. 1 truck of Red Horse Racing.
 ARCA RE/MAX Series driver Tayler Malsam was intended to drive this truck for Rookie of the Year Honors, but he later moved to Randy Moss Motorsports with Skinner after the abrupt closure of Bill Davis Racing.